 More than 90% of individuals who are in prison return to communities like the ones that Gustavo represents in the State Senate.
 Gustavo believes we need to focus on preparing incarcerated individuals for when they are released and helping them become a more productive member of society.
 There are certain factors that determine whether an individual will successfully re-enter society after being in prison: close ties to family and friends, having a place to live and being able to get a job.
 As a State Senator, Gustavo has made it a priority to push for legislation and projects that considers these factors.

-Gustavo introduced legislation with Assembly Member Naomi Rivera that would create a pilot program for incarcerated parents to be housed close to their children.
+Gustavo introduced legislation with Assembly Member Marcos Crespo that would create a pilot program for incarcerated parents to be housed close to their children.
 This pilot program would give us data as to whether being close to one’s family plays has a positive impact on individuals who are released from prison and whether they are able to successfully reintegrate into the community.

 Making the Justice System More Just